accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 <blockquote>

-Criterion 12.6: Can content grouping zones present on several web pages (with the exception of the main regions composing the document structure) be reached or avoided, if necessary?
+Criterion 12.6: Can content grouping blocks present on several web pages (with the exception of the main regions composing the document structure) be reached or avoided, if necessary?

-Test 12.6.1: Do the content grouping zones present on several web pages (with the exception of the main regions composing the document structure) meet at least one of these conditions, if necessary?
+Test 12.6.1: Do the content grouping blocks present on several web pages (with the exception of the main regions composing the document structure) meet at least one of these conditions, if necessary?

 </blockquote>